weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 * VirtualBox (>= 4.3.x)
 * curl (any version)

-##<a name="installing-mac"></a>Installing Docker for Mac
+## <a name="installing-mac"></a>Installing Docker for Mac

-If you haven't installed Docker for Mac, follow the installation instructions on <a href="https://docs.docker.com/docker-for-mac/" target="_blank"> Docker website </a>.
+If you haven't installed Docker for Mac, follow the installation instructions on <a href="https://docs.docker.com/docker-for-mac/" target="_blank">Docker website </a>. <!-- lkj_ -->

 Once it's running you will see <img alt="Docker Icon in the Mac OS menu bar" src="https://github.com/weaveworks/guides/blob/master/weave-cloud-and-docker-for-mac/docker-for-mac-menu-bar-icon.png" style="height: 1em;" /> in your menu bar.

-##<a name="weave-cloud"></a>Sign Up for Weave Cloud
+## <a name="weave-cloud"></a>Sign Up for Weave Cloud

 Next, use Weave Cloud to verify what was just deployed to your laptop and check that everything deployed correctly and that all services are behaving as they should.
 You will verify the app first on your laptop.
 Then you'll use Weave Cloud to view the Kubernetes pods as they get deployed, and again to verify the Sock Shop after it gets deployed to Kubernetes in Digital Ocean.

 To check that everything installed correctly on your laptop, first sign up for Weave Cloud:

-1. Go to <a href="https://cloud.weave.works" target="_blank"> Weave Cloud </a>
+1. Go to <a href="https://cloud.weave.works" target="_blank"> Weave Cloud </a> <!-- lkj_ -->
 2. Sign up using either a Github, or Google account or use an email address.
 3. Obtain the cloud service token from the User settings screen:

 ![Obtain service token for Weave Cloud](weave-cloud-token-screenshot.png)

-###<a name="cloud-probes"></a>Launch the Weave Cloud Probes
+### <a name="cloud-probes"></a>Launch the Weave Cloud Probes

 Launch the Weave Cloud probes using the token you obtained when you signed up for Weave Cloud: